 Bazel is an open-source build and test tool similar to Make, Maven, and Gradle.
 The Google-internal version of Bazel, Blaze, is used to build major apps such as Google Maps and YouTube.
 Bazel uses a human-readable, high-level build language that supports multiple languages and platforms.
 There is virtually no limit on the size of the codebase or the number of uses that Bazel supports.
 See the product roadmap to learn about the path toward a stable 1.0 release.

 Note that Bazel is currently in Beta - it is not yet covered by a deprecation policy, may be subject to backward-incompatible changes, and may be missing some features.

 In this codelab you will learn how to use Bazel as a core tool in your Android development flow.
 You will learn:

-You'll need Bazel and Android Studio to complete this codelab.
-Skip ahead to "Get the sample project" if these are already installed.
+You'll need Bazel and Android Studio to complete this codelab, along with our sample project.

 Follow the installation instructions to install Bazel and its dependencies.

 Download and install Android Studio as described in Install Android Studio.

 Also install the Bazel plugin.